-Mississippi has long been one of America's havens for wildlife and natural habitat, and for more than 75 years, the Mississippi Museum of Natural Science has stood in the forefront of efforts to raise awareness of the value of these living natural resources.
+Mississippi has long been one of America's havens for wildlife and natural habitat, and for more than 86 years, MDWFP's Mississippi Museum of Natural Science has stood in the forefront of efforts to raise awareness of the value of these living natural resources.
 Visitors from all 82 Mississippi counties, all 50 states and many foreign countries tour the Museum annually to see how it showcases the state's living heritage and learn its ecological story of rivers, streams, lakes, ponds, marshes and the Mississippi Sound.
-"Since the opening of our new building in March 2000, the Museum has served more than one million visitors as they learn more about Mississippi," states museum director Libby Hartfield.

 The Museum's expanses of glass and octagonal skylight invite visitors to share their time between the indoor exhibits and the outdoor environment.
 Life-size habitat displays, in this 73,000-square foot building, reveal the rich diversity of Mississippi's living heritage.

 • A 100,000-gallon aquarium system houses over 200 species of native fishes, reptiles, amphibians, and aquatic invertebrates.

 • A 1,700-square foot greenhouse containing a 20,000-gallon aquarium provides a home for alligators, turtles, fish, and a lush native plant garden.